taflynn/high-level-notebook/README.md

    node count.
 3. `inter_node_perf_table` - this generates a table with a score of how effectively the inter-node parallelism scales across the available nodes.
+The node counts and associated runtimes are read into the methods as lists, and we can again read these in as above using a module such as `pandas`.

 ### GPU analysis